-1. Push and hold the collet open button on the side of the ATC.
+1. Push and hold the open button on the side of the ATC.

-Figure 5: Collet open button on the side of the ATC.
-The collet opens.
+Figure 5: open button on the side of the ATC.
+The opens.

-- 2. Load a tool into the spindle. - 3.
-Release the button.
-The collet closes.
+- 2. Load a tool into the spindle.

+- 3. Release the button.
+The closes.

+- Note: If installed, the Power Drawbar button's functionality is replaced by the button on the ATC.